Gibbs-type Indian buffet processes: Introduction

 \section{Introduction}

 Feature allocation models \citep{GGS2007,broderick2013feature} assume that data are grouped into a collection of possibly overlapping subsets, called \emph{features}.
-The best known example is the \emph{Indian buffet process} (IBP) \citep{GG05,GG06,GGS2007}, which has been successfully applied to a number of unsupervised clustering problems \citep{GG2011} in which the features represent overlapping clusters underlying the data.
-While the IBP provides a nonparametric distribution suited to learning an appropriate number of clusters from the data, additional modeling flexibility---like heavy-tailed (i.e., power law) behavior in the number of latent clusters---is desirable in many applications.
-Recent generalizations of the IBP addressing these needs parallel existing developments in the theory of random partitions \citep{TG2009,BJP2012,teh2006hierarchical}.
-Random feature allocations may be viewed as a generalization of random partitions (which are employed as models for non-overlapping clusters) where the subsets of the partition are allowed to overlap.
+The best known example is the \emph{Indian buffet process} (IBP) \citep{GG06,GGS2007}, which has been successfully applied to a number of unsupervised learning problems in which the features represent unobserved/latent factors underlying the data.
+While the IBP provides a nonparametric distribution suited to learning an appropriate number of features from the data, additional modeling flexibility---like heavy-tailed (i.e., power law) behavior in the number of latent features---is desirable in many applications.
+Recent generalizations of the IBP addressing these needs parallel existing developments in the theory of random partitions.
+Indeed, random feature allocations may be viewed as a generalization of random partitions where the subsets of the partition are allowed to overlap.
 In recent work, \citet{CUP} defines a broad class of random feature allocations called the \emph{generalized Indian buffet process}, each member of which corresponds to the law of an exchangeable partition.
 In this article, we study the subclass corresponding to the random \emph{Gibbs-type partitions} \citep{gnedin2006gibbs}, which we call the \emph{Gibbs-type Indian buffet process} or simply \emph{Gibbs-type IBP}.
-The Gibbs-type IBP inherits many useful properties from the Gibbs-type partitions (which includes many of the partitioning models studied in the literature), and the special form of these models will allow us to develop practical black-box algorithms for simulation and posterior inference.
+The Gibbs-type IBP inherits many useful properties from the Gibbs-type partitions (which include many of the partitioning models studied in the literature), and the special form of these models will allow us to develop practical black-box algorithms for simulation and posterior inference.